mfeinb/vimrc/README.md

 <c-x> saves and exits vim. (normal/edit)
 <c-d> delets the current line (dd)
-;; places an ; at the end of the current line c-n toggle nerdtree and tagbar
+;; places an ; at the end of the current line c-n toggle nerdtree and tagbar.
 ```

 ### creating tags
+tags are needed for many of the goto and search options, and they are using ctags.
+run ```:MakeTags``` inside vim, while in the main directory of the project.
-to use tags for smart search / goto / whatever, using ctags, you can run ```:MakeTags``` inside vim. this don't have a shortcut so you won't run it by mistake.
+this don't have a shortcut so you won't run it by mistake.
-this will create tags filr in the main directory.
+this will create tags file in the main directory.

 ### goto commands
-(note that most if not all require tags)
 ```
 gd goto tag under cursor.
 gb go back in the tag tree.
-* or # search the open buffer for the tag under cursor.
+* or # will highlight the tag under cursor inside the open buffer.
 ```

 ### finding files
 uses fzf (and tags, if you have those)
 ```
-<c-f> is calling fzf (to find a file, by file name)
+<c-f> is using "rg" for a fuzzy find.
-<c-g> is using fzf for searching text using rg.
+<c-g> is searching for files by the filename.
-can also search tags using :Tags
+can also search tags using :Tags. this should probably have a shortcut someday.
 ```

 ### navigation